anthonyec/staticbuild/README.md

 ## Tests

-There are snapshot tests that take files as input and check that running `staticbuild` produced the expected output.
+There are snapshot tests that take files as input and check that running `staticbuild` produces the expected output.

-Each test case is a subdirectory in `./tests`.
+Each subdirectory located inside `./tests` is a test case.
 Running the test command will run all the test cases.

 ```sh
 npm t